 Civil War Museum

-Point Lookout State Park features various fishing areas, including the 710 foot Fishing Pier.
-This pier is open mid-April until the third week in December, however when closed there are still other opportunities to fish within the park.
-Fishing is allowed 24 hours a day, year round in the park, with night fishing being quite popular for the seasoned fishermen.
-You can go night fishing with a valid permit from sunset to 6am.
-Just remember that all members of your party must have a permit and be actively fishing to stay within the park after hours.
+Point Lookout State Park features various fishing areas, including the 710-foot Fishing Pier.
+Occasionally the pier does close; however, there are still many other opportunities to fish within the park.
+Night fishing is quite popular among seasoned fishermen.
+Visitors with a valid permit may remain in the park after hours and go night fishing from sunset until 6:00 AM.
+However, every member of the party must have a permit and be actively fishing.